Analysis of randomized CholeskyQR for sparse matrices: Introduction

-For the input matrix $X \in \mathbb{R}^{m\times n}$, if $m$ and $n$ is large enough, $X$ is always sparse.
-Sparse matrices occur in many scenarios, such as numerical PDEs and their applications in physics, chemistry, and astronomy.
-There are many works regarding specialized analysis, properties, and algorithms for sparse matrices in recent years, \textit{e.g.}, \cite{LU, Modifying, Row, Systematic, GPU, Fast} and their references.
+For the input matrix $X \in \mathbb{R}^{m\times n}$, if $m$ and $n$ are large, $X$ is always sparse.
 In many circumstances, sparse matrices exhibit different properties compared to dense matrices.
-Because of the structure of the algorithm, we are very interested in exploring the connection between sparse matrices and CholeskyQR-type algorithms.
-In \cite{CSparse}, we propose a new model for the division of sparse matrices based on the presence of dense columns, as shown in Definition~\ref{def:41}.
-We do rounding error analysis of CholeskyQR-type algorithms for sparse matrices, which is the first to present quantitative analysis of QR factorization for sparse cases as far as we know.
-However, overestimation occurs in some steps of analysis, which influences the condition of $\kappa_{2}(X)$ and error bounds of residual.
-We tend to improve the theoretical analysis of CholeskyQR-type algorithms for sparse matrices compared to that in \cite{CSparse}.
+Due to the structure of randomized CholeskyQR-type algorithms, we are very interested in exploring the connection between the sparse matrices and randomized CholeskyQR.
+Most of the existing works on CholeskyQR focus on more general cases, without considering the structure of the input $X$.
+In \cite{CSparse}, we discuss SCholeskyQR for the sparse cases.
+A different $s$ based on the number of non-zero elements and the element with the highest absolute value of $X$ is taken in order to improve applicability and accuracy.
+However, there is overestimation in the theoretical analysis and we do not consider the distribution of the non-zero elements and their properties.
+In addition, the idea of error estimation is not suitable for the randomized algorithms.
+Although we have to simplify the choice of the shifted item $s$ in order to guaranty the efficiency of the algorithm, we still hope to provide improved error analysis of randomized CholeskyQR-type algorithms for the sparse cases.
 It is also meaningful for us to explore the connection between matrix sketching and sparse matrices.

-\begin{definition}[The new model and the new division of sparse matrices] A sparse matrix $X \in \mathbb{R}^{m\times n}$ has $v$ dense columns ($0 \le v<<n$, with each dense column containing at most $t_{1}$ non-zero elements, where $t_{1}$ is relatively close to $m$.
-For the remaining sparse columns, each column has at most $t_{2}$ non-zero elements, where $0 \le t_{2}<<t_{1}$.
-When $v>0$, we refer to such a sparse matrix as a $T_{1}$ matrix.
-When $v=0$, we call it a $T_{2}$ matrix.
-Moreover, we define